 We take the objectives for individual lessons 'the leavening question' from the broad learning objectives within the school's curriculum plan.
 These in turn reflect the demands of the National Curriculum.
 Our teachers record the progress of each child against these broad objectives.
 This enables teachers to make a judgment about the work of each child in relation to their attainment.
 This allows us to monitor the progress of each child.
 Each teacher passes this information on to the next teacher at the end of each year.

 Formal Assessment Procedures

-- Benchmark at the beginning of a child's schooling. - Foundation Stage profile at the end of Reception Year. - Targets will be projected for these children at the end of Year 2 - End of Year 1 Teacher Assessments in all Curriculum and Phonics test. - End of Year 2 SATs Teacher Assessments (2015) and Tests plus Assessments in all Curriculum areas. - End of Year 3 & 4 Optional tests plus assessment in all curriculum areas. - Science termly Assessment.
-Information to Middle School. - Maths, Reading, Writing booklets and Speaking & Listening presentation.
-Grids are available for recording progress of all non-core subjects. - Writing, Mathematics, ICT and Science one or two Assessments a term. - Results are stored on O'track.
-These report on attainment and progress for the children as a cohort or individually. - Each child's Learning Log - Results from data will be analysed and shares with Staff, Governors and parents, alongside the Raiseon-line and LEA Attainment Analysis
+- Benchmark at the beginning of a child's schooling. - Foundation Stage profile at the end of Reception Year. - Targets will be projected for these children at the end of Year 2 - End of Year 1 teacher assessments in all curriculum and phonics test. - End of Year 2 SATs teacher assessments (2015) and Tests plus assessments in all curriculum areas. - End of Year 3 & 4 optional tests plus assessment in all curriculum areas. - Science termly assessment. - Information to Middle School. - Speaking & Listening presentation. - Writing, Mathematics, ICT and Science one or two assessments a term. - All Curricular subject results are stored on O'track.
+These report on attainment and progress for the children as a cohort or individually. - Each child's Learning Log - Results from data will be analysed and shares with staff, governors and parents, alongside the National and LEA Attainment Analysis

-Non-Core Subjects
+Assessment of Non-Core Subjects